 What do students do after the REU?

-Previous students have subsequently gone on to graduate school at Brown, CalTech, Columbia, Cornell (2), Harvard, Maryland, McGill, Moscow, NYU (2), Oxford, Princeton, Purdue U, U Chicago, UC Boulder, UC Irvine, UIUC, UMass, U Mich, Northwestern, U Minnesota (2); three received NSF Graduate Fellowships.
+Previous students have subsequently gone on to graduate school at Brown (2), CalTech, Columbia, Cornell (2), Georgia Tech, Harvard, Maryland, McGill, Moscow, NYU (2), Oxford, Princeton, Purdue U, U Chicago (2), UC Boulder, UC Irvine, UIUC, UMass, U Mich, Northwestern, U Minnesota (3); 7 received NSF Graduate Fellowships.
+Congratulations to the students from 2022 for successful graduate school applications and 3(!)
+NSF GRFP awards!

 What happens in projects - two examples: